hat-open/hat-core/docs/components/gui/index.rst

 If client successfully authenticates, server will create new `Session` instance which is responsible for further communication with client.
-It sends a `state` message with `reason` ``login``, `user` set to username, and a view configured for a role that user has.
+It sends a `state` message with `reason` ``login``, `user` set to username, `roles` containing a list of roles for the user, and a view that is associated with the first role.

 Session continuously updates server's local data according to AdapterSessionClient's local data.
 It is also responsible for creating adapter session and bidirectional forwarding of `adapter` messages between frontend client and adapter client.

 After a client logs out, server sends `state` message with `reason` ``logout`` and `user` set to ``null``.